AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-10.md

 You see two lines below the "46 AQI" state: a scale and the actual value.
 This is the `segmented arc` which is configured in such a way that it resembles a straight line.
 So this is not a new tool you're seeing :smile:

-The `segarc` config is using an elleptical display and a small arc to resemble a line.
+The `segarc` config uses an elliptical display and a small arc to resemble a line.

 ```yaml linenums="1" hl_lines="6-10"
 - type: 'segarc'